databrickslabs/automl-toolkit/PIPELINE_API_DOCS.md

 ```

 ### Running Inference Pipeline directly against an MLflow RUN ID since v0.6.1:
-With this release, it is not possible to run inference given an Mlflow RUN ID, since pipeline now registers inference
+With this release, it is now possible to run inference given a Mlflow RUN ID,
-pipeline model with Mlflow along with bunch of other useful information, such as Pipeline progress and each stages transformations.
+since pipeline API now automatically registers inference pipeline model with Mlflow along with
+a bunch of other useful information, such as pipeline execution progress and each Pipeline
-This can come very handy to view the train pipeline's progress as well as troubleshooting.
+stage transformation.
+This can come very handy to view the train pipeline's progress
+as well as troubleshooting.
 Example:
 ```scala
 import com.databricks.labs.automl.executor.config.ConfigurationGenerator